RenzoCab/Simulation-Gear-Belt/README.md

 ## Mathematics

 The main mathematical contribution from the article's simulation section is the construction of du/dw from the timing pulley's convex hull.
-Essentially, the convex hull descrives a ser of triangles where all of them share the vertex _(0,0)_.
-Also, in the article, we mention the property: _At each time, one (and only one) vertex controls the belt's movement as a function of the pulley's rotation._ From the previous two properties, we find an exact solution for du/dw as it is described in **mathematical_model.pdf**.
+Essentially, the convex hull describes a set of triangles where all of them share the vertex _(0,0)_.
+Also, in the article, we mention the property: _At each time, one (and only one) vertex controls the belt's movement as a function of the pulley's rotation._ From the previous two properties, we find an exact expression for du/dw as it is described in **mathematical_model.pdf**.
+Notice that the expression is exact in the described setup, where convex sets approximate timing pulleys.